insolar/insolar/docs/source/architecture.rst

    #.
 Registers the request within the current :term:`pulse`.

-      In case the request refers to a 'busy' :term:`object <object>`, execution may be delayed and handed over to another executor due to state locks or multiple updates.
+      In case the request arrives to a 'busy' virtual executor, it can delegate the execution of an :term:`object <object>` to other virtual nodes (not necessary to virtual executors).
 Moreover, multiple requests can be executed within the same pulse when opportunistic execution/validation is allowed by the caller or by the called object.

    #.
 Executes the request on the :term:`object <object>` (contract).
    #.
 Collects the results of outbound calls.